Interstellar communication. VII. Benchmarking inscribed matter probes: Durability

 \subsection{Theoretical defects from cosmic ray hits}

-For a cm-sized probe, most ($>90\,$\%) of cosmic rays will pass right through the payload.
+For a cm-sized probe, most ($>90\,$\%) of cosmic rays will pass right through the payload, so that $P\approx0.1$ of the incoming particles produce primary recoils.
 Those that interact with the mass, however, will change the arrangement of the atoms in the crystal lattice.
 This radiation damage can be quantified with displacement theory.
 The primary knock-on atom moves through the lattice producing a collision cascade, which ends after the collision energy is smaller than the required minimum displacement energy.
+To estimate the radiation damage, we take an average flux of monoenergetic GeV nucleons at a rate of $F_{\rm nucleons}\approx11$ cm$^{-2}$\,s$^{-1}$ \citep{2009AcAau..64..644S}.
+This flux is given per unit surface area.
+A solid physical body, e.g. a dice, has three spatial surfaces, so that a body of volume 1\,cm$^3$ collects $3 F_{\rm nucleons}$ per unit time and volume.